aniray2908/nlp-llm-journey/README.md

 # NLP → LLM Learning Journey

 > A structured, hands-on path from classical NLP to building language models.
-6 phases, 3 portfolio projects, everything from tokenisation to training a mini-GPT from scratch.
+5 phases, 1 portfolio project, everything from tokenisation to training a mini-GPT from scratch.

 ---